 Doctor and Nurse Consultant care

+We take turns in being duty clinician.
+Our availability has made us victims of our own success.
+A duty clinician may face over 120 patient contacts each day.
 Before asking to speak with a nurse or GP, please consider if you could find the same information or advice elsewhere, for example the NHS Choices website, NHS111, your local pharmacy, dentist or optician.

 If you don’t intend to keep a booked face-to-face appointment, please phone or email us in good time, in order that another patient can make use of it.